aws-samples/sample-automotive-supply-chain-appsync/README.md

 The AWS AppSync Console provides a built-in query editor that makes it easy to test your GraphQL API.
 Follow these steps to get started:

+> **Additional Resources**: For more details on using the AppSync console, see the [AWS AppSync Console documentation](https://docs.aws.amazon.com/appsync/latest/devguide/console-tour.html#queries-editor).

 #### Step 1: Access the AppSync Console

 1. Open the AWS Console and navigate to the **AWS AppSync** service